 NEFT is an electronic fund transfer system that operates on a Deferred Net Settlement (DNS) basis which settles transactions in batches.
 In DNS, the settlement takes place with all transactions received till the particular cut-off time.
 These transactions are netted (payable and receivables) in NEFT whereas in RTGS the transactions are settled individually.
-For example, currently, NEFT operates in hourly batches.
-[There are twelve settlements from 8 am to 7 pm on week days.]
-Any transaction initiated after a designated settlement time would have to wait till the next designated settlement time Contrary to this, in the RTGS transactions are processed continuously throughout the RTGS business hours.
+NEFT system operates and settlement occurs in 48 half hourly batches.
+Any transaction initiated after a designated settlement time would have to wait till the next designated settlement time Contrary to this, in the RTGS transactions are processed continuously throughout the RTGS business hours..

 The RTGS system is primarily meant for large value transactions.
 The minimum amount to be remitted through RTGS is Rs 2 lakh.
 There is no upper ceiling for RTGS transactions

 Under normal circumstances the beneficiary branches are expected to receive the funds in real time as soon as funds are transferred by the remitting bank.
 The beneficiary bank has to credit the beneficiary's account within 30 minutes of receiving the funds transfer message